 The next goal is to gather more and deeper insights across all antibiotics to treat pneumonia and further enhance operational efficiency.
 By the third phase, the objective is to have those insights to help treat all infectious diseases with high levels of operational efficiency, providing a platform to support the overarching goal: right prescription, right dosage, right delivery at the right time for the right duration.

 To move this objective forward and achieve a comprehensive and powerful AI tool to address antibiotic overuse and misuse, DXC and SGH will need to access a broader data set, including community data.

 The ultimate goal is to have the automated system integrated with the hospitals’ current clinical systems, so prescribing decisions can be supported at the point of care.
-Consequently, the hospital will be able to prevent inappropriate use of antibiotics and develop more personalised treatment regimens that take into account each patient’s biomarkers, symptoms, comorbidities and medical history.
+Consequently, the hospital will be able to prevent inappropriate use of antibiotics and develop more personalized treatment regimens that take into account each patient’s biomarkers, symptoms, comorbidities and medical history.

 Proposed project plan

 Value proposition — AI aid for antimicrobial prescription